Fertility tourism: Why travel abroad?

 In this blog post, you can read an example of fertility tourism where Phoebe and her wife from UK, explain why they received fertility treatment abroad in Denmark.
 You can also read about egg donor-conceived Katie and how her parents ahd to travel to Switzerland to recieve treatment.

 Shortage of donors and long waiting lists for fertility treatment

 Another reason fertility tourism is a shortage of donor sperm or donor eggs in your country.
 The reason for donor shortage is, for example, insufficient compensation of the donors, very extensive screening programs that exclude a high percentage of donor candidates, sperm donor requirements that the donor must be a proven father before commencing as a donor, and low limitation of numbers of pregnancies per donor.

 Are there any disadvantages to having fertility treatment abroad?

 The disadvantages of fertility treatment abroad may be that you are away from your support system.
 This could be the psychological support either from your partner or your family.
 In some countries, there is a higher rate of multiple pregnancies, and this means that people risk coming back with a high-risk pregnancy.
-The costs of travelling may also be a factor to consider.
+Alongside the cost of donor sperm, the costs of travelling may also be a factor to consider.